Treatment Foster Care Oregon for Preschoolers (TFCO-P)

 Prerequisite/Minimum Provider Qualifications

-Program supervisor – In addition to a Master's level education in a clinical field and considerable relevant experience in behavior management approaches, this person should possess supervisory skills, considerable organizational abilities, and a thorough understanding of and enthusiastic attitude toward the treatment model.
-The program supervisor must be available to the foster parents and treatment team members 24 hours a day, 7 days a week.
+Team Leader – In addition to a Master's level education in a clinical field and considerable relevant experience in behavior management approaches, this person should possess supervisory skills, considerable organizational abilities, and a thorough understanding of and enthusiastic attitude toward the treatment model.
+The team leader must be available to the foster parents and treatment team members 24 hours a day, 7 days a week.

-Foster parent consultant/recruiter/trainer – While a formal post-secondary education is not necessary for this position, this person must have knowledge of foster parents and a clear understanding of the model.
+Treatment Foster Parent Consultant/Recruiter/Trainer – While a formal post-secondary education is not necessary for this position, this person must have knowledge of foster parents and a clear understanding of the model.
 Prior experience as a foster parent or as an adoptive parent of older children is strongly desirable.

-Playgroup leader – Bachelor's level education in a relevant field.
+Playgroup Leader – Bachelor's level education in a relevant field.
 The playgroup leader is responsible for organizing, preparing, and executing the playgroup curriculum.
 This person is also responsible for leading the assistants for playgroup.
-The playgroup leader is also an individual skills trainer for children in the program.
+The playgroup leader is also an Skills Coach for children in the program.

-Skills trainer – Bachelor's level education in a relevant field.
-Since skills training activities take place outside of the office, mileage reimbursements and reimbursements for modest entertainment, food, and beverage expenses are typically associated with these activities.
-Two skills trainers will also hold the position of playgroup assistants.
+Skills Coach – Bachelor's level education in a behavioral sciences field, or a combination of education, training, and/or work experience in a behavioral sciences field that totals at least three years, preferred.
+Since skills coaching activities take place outside of the office, mileage reimbursements and reimbursements for modest entertainment, food, and beverage expenses are typically associated with these activities.
+Two Skills Coaches will also hold the position of playgroup assistants.

 PDR-caller – This important position should be filled by someone with a thorough understanding of the treatment model and experience in foster parent activities.
 The specific education level for this position is less important.
 It may be filled by an experienced (ex-) foster parent.

-Foster family – No formal education is required for foster parents.
-However, foster parents trained in the program should have a basic understanding of child development with reasonable expectations for this population of foster children.
-It is especially helpful when foster parents have a good sense of humor and do not take behaviors personally.
+Treatment Foster family – No formal education is required for treatment foster parents.
+However, treatment foster parents trained in the program should have a basic understanding of child development with reasonable expectations for this population of treatment foster children.
+It is especially helpful when treatment foster parents have a good sense of humor and do not take behaviors personally.

 Consulting psychiatrist – Adequately serve children in the program who need medication prescribed and managed.